Inca Trail hikers looking out from Pacaymayo camp as the moon rises over a mountain.

 Coca tea that I tried brewing myself at a hotel in Cusco.

-Prior to my Inca Trail trek, I was warned that Day 2 will be physically and mentally tough.
+Prior to my Inca Trail trek, I heard that Day 2 will be physically and mentally tough.
 This is the day where trekkers climb to the highest point of the Trail at Warmiwañusca (or Dead Woman’s Pass).

 Trail map on the Inca Trail that outlines altitude, campsites, ruins and villages.